 How to stay safe in really hot weather

-Temperatures are predicted to be in the low to mid-90s by noon, and the heat index will again climb to over 100 degrees.
+Temperatures are predicted to hit the mid to upper 90s on Wednesday with a heat index of over 100 degrees.

-The heat index is projected to max out at 101 degrees around 3 p.m., according to Weather Underground.
+The heat index will max out at 107 degrees around 3 p.m., according to Weather Underground.

 The high heat indexes also come with health warnings.

-At heat indexes of 91-103 degrees, sunstroke, muscle cramps and heat exhaustion are possible with prolonged exposure to heat and/or physical activity outside, according to the National Weather Service.
+At heat indexes of 103-124 degrees, heat cramps or heat exhaustion are likely and heat stroke is possible with prolonged exposure to heat and/or physical activity outside, according to the National Weather Service.

-Pet owners should also be cautious of leaving animals outside for prolonged periods.
+Pet owners should also be cautious of leaving animals outside for prolonged periods of time.
 If a pet is left outside, make sure it has plenty of shade and fresh, cold water, The Humane Society of the U.S. says.